 Description of Snow Mold

 The fungi attack grass under layers of snow and leaves.
 Cool, humid environments under blankets of snow and wet leaves are perfect conditions for the molds to grow.
-Almost all types of grasses—such as fescues, Kentucky bluegrass (a common grass in Utah), and ryegrasses—are susceptible to snow molds.
+Almost all grass types—fescues, bluegrass, ryegrass, etc.—are susceptible to snow molds.

 Identifying Snow Mold

-Pink snow mold first appears as 2-inch, brownish-orange circles.
-The condition can grow to be 12 inches wide and can range in color from light gray to tan.
-Usually, the dead patch has a ring of light pink webbing, called mycelium, on the outer edge.
-Pink snow mold can also grow under wet debris (not just under piles of snow).
+Pink snow mold creates 2-inch, brownish-orange circles that can grow to 12 inches wide and can range in color from light gray to tan.
+Usually, the dead patches have a ring of light pink webbing, called mycelium, on the outer edge.
+Pink snow mold can also grow under wet debris like leaves (not just under piles of snow).

-When gray snow mold first appears, it causes the grass to appear light yellow, like the color of straw.
-As the snow mold continues to grow, mycelium may appear on the turf.
-The grass may start to take on a grayish hue and develop fuzzy mold-like growths on the surface.
+Gray snow mold initially turns the grass light yellow, like the color of straw.
+Over time, the grass may turn gray and develop fuzzy mold-like growths on the surface.
 Gray snow mold needs colder temperatures to grow, so it generally only develops beneath piles of snow that sit for long periods of time.

 Treatments for Snow Mold